module Bitvector: sig end

 val nat2bitv : int -> int -> Bitv.t

-returns the a bitvector of length n
+nat2bitv n i returns the a bitvector of length n

 representing the unsigned interpretation of the nonnegative

-.
-It is assumed that n
+integer i.
+It is assumed that n is large enough for

-representing i
+representing i.

 val width : Term.t -> int option

-Computes the width of a bitvector term, and returns None
+Computes the width of a bitvector term, and returns None if

 the argument is not an application of a bitvector symbol